liqun730/QRADMM/README.md

 * __Yu, L.__ and Lin, N. (2017).
 ADMM for quantile regression in big data, _International Statistical Review_, 85(3):494-518.
 * **Yu, L.**, Lin, N. and Wang, L. (2017).
 A parallel algorithm for large-scale nonconvex penalized quantile regression. _Journal of Computational and Graphical Statistics_, 26(4), 935-939.

+# Caution:
+The current version can only be installed on MAC OS.